agstephens/RL-mkdocs/docs/unit6/lesson18/lesson18.md

 Read the following classic Nips [paper](https://deepmind.com/research/publications/2019/playing-atari-deep-reinforcement-learning) and Nature [paper](https://storage.googleapis.com/deepmind-media/DQN/DQNNaturePaper.pdf) and discuss it in the discussion forum.

 ## Extra Resources
-There are plenty of videos and resources which you can search online for.
-- You may want to follow the following [tutorial](https://www.tensorflow.org/agents/tutorials/1_t_DQNnutorial#environment) which shows how to deal with tensorflow on cart pole but the input is not the frames.
-- You may then follow this [tutorial](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html#hyperparameters-and-utilities) which uses deep learning on the frames of a cart pole problem.

-- You may find it useful to watch this [video](https://www.youtube.com/watch?v=a5XbO5Qgy5w) for a Keras tutorial with RL, or this [video](https://www.youtube.com/watch?v=NP8pXZdU-5U) for a pytorch tutorial with RL.
-- You may want to have a look at some [tutorials](https://neptune.ai/blog/best-reinforcement-learning-tutorials-examples-projects-and-courses).

 - You may find see this series of talks about the [future of AI](https://www.bbc.co.uk/sounds/play/m001216j) by Stuart Russell interesting.
 - If you are intersted in self-driving cars, then:
     - See the [ALVIN](https://papers.nips.cc/paper/1988/file/812b4ba287f5ee0bc9d43bbf5bbe87fb-Paper.pdf) paper for an early stage vehicle road control neural network, it is an early precursor of the current road systems that control autonomous vehicle.
 A lot of the new systems retain some similarities with this systems.